liao961120/intra/main.md

 inevitably conflates variation from three different sources.
 The first is the construct it purports to measure, that is, the true, trait-like ability of cognitive reappraisal.
-The second is the state-like, rapid-changing process reflecting the adverseness of the surrounding environment.
+The second is the state-like, rapid-changing process reflecting the adversity of the surrounding environment.
 The remaining variation comes from pure measurement errors, which are introduced every time a measurement is made and are independent of the former two processes.